Nastel/remoraj/README.md

 **NOTE:** Default `remora.vmid` value might be not available on every VM's implementation and may be platform dependent.

+### Application identification

+To identify your application in your events you can set the java system property (`java -D`) `remora.appl.name`.
+This will be filed in events created.
+I case of application container (application server), this value will be ovveriden with actual deployed application name.

 ## Agent Trace Output

 By default, RemoraJ java agent writes its traces to a high-performance memmory mapped persistent store (file) backed by `com.jkoolcloud.remora.core.output.ChronicleOutput`.
 This store is used as a communication channel between RemoraJ java agent and the Streams Agent.